kim-nguyenkhn/vietnamese-acronyms/README.md

 # vietnamese-acronyms
-This is a list of Vietnamese acronyms/abbreviations used for text, chat, or SMS.
+This is an alphabetized list of Vietnamese acronyms/abbreviations used for text, chat, or SMS.

 Feel free to contribute!